 His insult was rewarded with an immediate response.

-“Jacques, chuck this old man out of the club and have him take the two old pallisons with him.”
+“Jacques, chuck this 'vieux' out of the club and have him take the two old pallisons with him.”

 ""Pallisons' was the French word for doormat.
 My French was getting better every year, but puzzlement muddied Jacques’ face and the fiftyish blonde woman glared with dazzling blue sapphire eyes.
 They had belonged to a younger woman once.
-One who would have ignored me as beneath her.
+One who would have considered me beneath her.

 "Salud."
-She had said that to more than one man, but I wasn't not a bastard and countered, “Casse-toi.”
+She had said that to more than one man, but I wasn't not a bastard and countered, “Casse-toi, puts.”

 The three of them left without further argument and my boss approached to the door.